 January & February – The exact timing of this dry period, which falls between the short and long rains, is unpredictable.
 Generally, the hottest month is February with afternoon temperatures averaging around 33°C/91°F, although expect higher peaks.

 March, April & May – The long rains normally commence in the second half of March.
 Brief showers in the afternoon are typical, although it hardly ever rains all day.
 April receives the most rainfall.
 Afternoon temperatures are about 32°C/90°F.

 The newly tarred road from Isiolo (near Samburu NR) to Marsabit and continuing towards Lake Turkana, might put Marsabit on the tourist map.
-This area is however still very remote and advice should be taken before heading out here.

 Most people visiting Kenya fly into Nairobi.
 Jomo Kenyatta International Airport (NBO) is located 15km/9mi southeast of the city.
 Moi International Airport (MBA) is Kenya’s second international airport and is located 9km/6mi west of Mombasa.